Katie201677/Test-Repo-for-Learning-Git-and-Git-Hub/README.md

 8. Switch to main branch - 'git checkout main'.
 9. Then merge - 'git merge [branch]'.
 10. Then push the merged main branch to GitHub.

+# Tags

+1. Tags are a pointer to a particular commit.
+Use to label milestones / versions.
+Tags are immutable so you can use them to revisit previous versions etc.